ork-labs/ork/docs/ROADMAP.md

 ### **Objective**

-Before implementing the `gxo daemon` or other new features, establish a comprehensive, production-grade test suite for the newly refactored `v1.0.0` foundation.
+Before implementing the `ork daemon` or other new features, establish a comprehensive, production-grade test suite for the newly refactored `v1.0.0` foundation.
 This phase creates all necessary `_test.go` files, ensuring correctness, concurrency safety, and performance of the existing codebase.
 It is a dedicated phase to pay down any "testing debt" and establish a high quality bar for all future development.

 ### **Rationale**

-The Phase 1 refactor fundamentally changes the core data structures and logic of the GXO engine.
+The Phase 1 refactor fundamentally changes the core data structures and logic of the ORK engine.
 The system as a whole needs a rigorous, end-to-end validation to confirm that all refactored parts integrate correctly.
 This phase ensures that the engine is not just functional, but also resilient against common issues like race conditions, deadlocks, and invalid user input.
 Building this test suite now provides a safety net that will catch regressions as we move into more complex feature development.

 ---